TemporalFED: Detecting Cyberattacks in Industrial Time-Series Data Using Decentralized Federated Learning: TemporalFED Design

 \subsection{TemporalFED: Time-Series Module}

-The vast majority of industrial systems generate data with temporal dependencies, meaning that the values at time $t$ depend on the values at time $t-1$.
-It is crucial to consider this property to develop anomaly detectors that are efficient in detecting cyberattacks in industrial settings.
+Most industrial systems generate data with temporal dependencies, meaning that the values at time $t$ depend on the values at time $t-1$.
+It is crucial to consider this property to develop anomaly detectors that efficiently detect cyberattacks in industrial settings.
 However, in its current state, Fedstellar only accepts tabular data as input, thus necessitating the development of a specific module capable of handling and processing data in the form of time series.

 The proposed module in this work consists of three interconnected components that work together to prepare the data for proper interpretation by the inference models implemented in Fedstellar.
 Specifically, the first component is designed to handle tabular data and convert it into a time-series format.
 The second component extracts new features that aid the anomaly detector in distinguishing between normal system behavior and behavior under attack.
-Finally, the third component is responsible for studying the trend and seasonality in the data and, if present, eliminating them to convert the time series into stationery.
+Finally, the third component is responsible for studying the trend and seasonality in the data and, if present, eliminating them to convert the time series into stationery. \addtxt{The separation between the Feature Engineering component and the Stationary Conversion component is due to better organization of the TemporalFED module.
+Although in some cases stationary conversion may be considered part of the feature engineering process, we have chosen to separate the two components so that feature engineering focuses on creating new features, while stationary conversion is responsible for modifying the existing features when necessary.
+The three components can be used either together or independently.
+For this, it is necessary to adapt the fedstellar front-end to allow such selection.
+This is done in the Time Series Definition component of the front-end.
+Essentially, this component provides the previously discussed techniques and a selector to choose one or several techniques to apply.
+Once the techniques to be used are selected, the Time Series Techniques component of the Controller will be responsible for applying the different techniques by utilizing the TemporalFED module.}

 Figure~\ref{fig:ts_module} illustrates a high-level overview of the module and its components, as well as the integration into Fedstellar.
 The following sections will provide detailed explanations of the module components.